Oly-via/Oly-via/README.md

 - 👋 Hi, I’m @Oly-via
 - 👀 I’m interested in Tech...
-- 🌱 I’m currently learning Software Engineering in ALX...
+- 🌱 I’m currently learning web3 software engineering

 <!---
 Oly-via/Oly-via is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.